Numichi/reactive-logger/README.md

 - `name`: name identifier, if you would to overwrite or delete it later.
 - `contextKey`: One key of the Reactor context that we want to reach.
 It can be String, number value or any `.class`.
 - `order`: The lowest value will be the first in the row and the last is -1.
-After -1, but between the value 0, it executes the snapshot from the reactor context, then continues with the value 0.
+It executes the snapshot from the reactor context between -1 and 0, then continues with the value 0.
 If there is any MDC context key conflict, the new will override the old value.
 - `hook`: This is lambda.
 What should do in this case?
 What key-value pairs should the MDC be filled with?